Classic Shell: History

 Classic Shell began as a tool for personal use, and saw its first public release in 2009.
 Over time, the Start Menu component evolved to be a customizable launcher that also integrated a search box and other features of the Windows 7 Start Menu.
 The Explorer and IE components appeared later.

-While earlier versions were compatible with Windows Vista and later, versions since 3.9.0 no longer support Windows Vista/Server 2008.
-Classic Shell was never popular or necessary on Vista in the first place because Vista, like XP, came with the ability to revert to a classic start menu.
+While earlier versions were compatible with Windows Vista and later, versions since 3.9.0 no longer support Windows Vista/Server 2008. because Vista, like XP, came with the ability to revert to a classic start menu.

-Classic Shell is released as free and open-source under the MIT license.
+Classic Shell is released as free and open-source under the MIT License.

 Founder Ivo Beltchev announced the end of development in December 2017.

 Open-Shell

 Since 2018, Classic Shell has been developed as an open source program under the name Open-Shell.
 Open-Shell has remained functionally similar to Classic Shell, but it has added some small features and addressed several bugs, many caused by new versions of Windows.
 Some of the changes in Open-Shell include: